Master of Data Science

 - Master of Data Science (Social Analytics) - subject to approval starting October 2021

-- Master of Data Science (Biosciences) - subject to approval starting October 2021
+- Master of Data Science (Bioinformatics and Biological Modelling) - subject to approval starting October 2021

-- Master of Data Science (Earth Sciences) - subject to approvalstarting October 2021
+- Master of Data Science (Earth and Environment) - subject to approvalstarting October 2021

 These are conversion courses with a core of data science, intended to provide a Masters-level education rich in the substance of data science for students who hold a first degree that is not highly quantative, including those in the social sciences and the arts and humanities.
 Introductory modules are designed to bring students with non-technical degrees up to speed with the background necessary for data science.
 This is done on a problem-solving basis, focusing on understanding in practice rather than abstract theory.
 Core modules then introduce students to the full range of data science methods, building from elementary techniques to advanced modern methods such as neural networks and deep learning.